amponce/market-intel/outstatic/content/posts/the-energy-update.md

 ***!!!!!12 MONTH FIXED PRICES CONTINUE TO BEAT THE 2022 FIRST OF THE MONTH INDEX AVERAGES!!!!!***

-**Indicative Fixed Prices as of 8/7/2023**
+**Indicative Fixed Prices as of 8/14/2023**

 Start Date Term PG&E CG SoCal CG

-Sep ’23 1 mo. $6.65 $8.68
+Sep ’23 1 mo. $6.55 $7.65

-Sep ’23 3 mo. $6.75 $8.25
+Sep ’23 3 mo. $6.90 $7.95

-Sep ‘23 6 mo. $7.50 $9.20
+Sep ‘23 6 mo. $8.10 $9.40

-Sep ’23 12 mo. $6.25 $7.40
+Sep ’23 12 mo. $6.75 $7.65

-Sep ’23 24 mo. $6.00 $7.00
+Sep ’23 24 mo. $6.35 $7.15

-Nov ’23 – Mar ‘24 $7.45 $8.90
+Nov ’23 – Mar ‘24 $8.35 $9.55

-Apr ’24 – Aug ‘25 $4.95 $5.65
+Apr ’24 – Aug ‘25 $5.20 $5.75

-\*\*STORAGE REPORT – \*\*The most recent forecast for storage was an injection of 18Bcf.
-The actual number comes in at 14Bcf.
-We're now 550Bcf higher than this time last year and 322Bcf above the 5-year average of 2,679Bcf.
-At 3,001Bcf, total working gas is within the 5-year historical range.
-End of Injection Season level forecast remains at 4.0Tcf.
+**STORAGE REPORT – **The most recent forecast for storage was an injection of 30Bcf.
+The actual number comes in at 29Bcf.
+We're now 535Bcf higher than this time last year and 305Bcf above the 5-year average of 2,725Bcf.
+At 3,030Bcf, total working gas is within the 5-year historical range.
+End of Injection Season level forecast falls to 3.05Tcf, down from the earlier forecast of 4.1Tcf.

-\*\*WEATHER – \*\*The 3-month forecast is above normal for the South, increasing an already high cooling demand.
-The Oct – Dec ’23 outlook shows above normal conditions for the West and Northeast, with slightly above normal for most of the U.S. except for the Plains and West Great Lakes regions (where “equal chances” are forecasted) paints a bearish forecast.
-The 6–10-day forecast shows temps above normal for SoCal, well above normal for Texas, South, Southeast, and up to the Mid-Atlantic.
-The 5-day to 15-day forecast favors higher prices as more heat drives up cooling demand.
+**WEATHER – Time to change the weather charts from summer to winter!! **The 3-month forecast (Sep/Oct/Nov) shows some Indian Summer possibility.
+In the past, warmer temps in the South and Gulf regions, later in the season, have been coupled with a higher hurricane count.
+When hurricanes come to shore, they often knock out power, dropping natural gas demand and creating a glut of natural gas supply.
+That glut can push NYMEX and (regional) Basis prices down.
+Then we look at the Nov/Dec/Jan forecast and it’s looking very mild, especially in the regions that pile on HDDs (heating demand days, people – you should know these acronyms by now).
+If that forecast comes to fruition, a second possible natural gas glut could take place.

+The 5-day to 15-day forecast favors higher prices as the Mid-Con, TX, Gulf, Mid-Atlantic regions experience sweltering heat.